Sohailahussien/AI-Chat-APP/README.md

 # AI Chat App

-A real-time chat application built with Next.js and OpenAI.
+A real-time chat application built with Next.js and ChromaDB.

 ## Getting Started